normand1/ObjCGoogleCodeJam2016/README.md

 # ObjCGoogleCodeJam2016
-Objective C Solutions for some Google Code Jam 2016
+Objective C Solutions for some Google Code Jam 2016 Qualification Round Questions

 Modify the `main.m` to match the required input file name, necessary lines per assignment, and class for processing input and output.